robwalker-codes/granite-db/docs/sql-support.md

 * Mixing `*` with other projection expressions is not yet supported.
 * Joins are limited to left-deep chains of INNER and LEFT joins.
 No USING, RIGHT/FULL joins, or join reordering are available.
-* No user-defined functions or additional scalar built-ins beyond the list above.
+* Aggregate functions do not support `DISTINCT`, window functions, or grouping sets.
-* ORDER BY expressions are limited to base columns.
+* No user-defined scalar functions beyond the listed built-ins.